islandora-interest-groups/Islandora-UI-Interest-Group/README.md

 # Islandora-UI-Interest-Group
 An interest group gathered around improving the Islandora user experience.

+# Hiatus
+As of Feb 24, 2106, this interest group is on hiatus (not actively meeting).

 ## Conveners
 * [Rosie Le Faive](https://github.com/rosiel) (University of Prince Edward Island)
 * Co-conveners welcome!